GarvitKumar854/Sigma-Web-Development/Exercises/Ex11/README.md

 # Exercise 11
-Calculate factorial of a Number using JavaScript.
+Calculate factorial of a Number in JavaScript using `reduce` and `for` loop.

 ## [Answer](/Exercises/Ex11/index.html)